 Its a work in progress.
 I will finish the mud guards in the next week or so, updating as i go along.

-My inspiration came from this guy
+My inspiration came from this guy.

 Earlier this year, i built a bamboo bike from this instructable, although mine is a fixed gear .
 Now, i am planning to do some bicycle touring on it, so i need to outfit the bike in an appropriate way.
-Why make fenders?

 Because nice fenders are expensive.
 Because my bike is home made so standard fenders wouldn't mount easily.
 Because i like making things.
-Why make wood fenders?

 Because wood is beautiful, and will go well with a bamboo bike.
 Because i love working with wood, and am well set up to do it.

 My fenders are 1.5 inches wide, and approximately 1/4 inch thick. they are designed to cover 3/8 of the diameter of my wheel. they have an inside radius of 14 inches, which is perfect for a 700c wheel with size 23-25 tires.